-The Surrogacy Bill, 2016 has been in making for a decade now.
+The Surrogacy Bill, 2016 was in making for almost a decade now.
 It was drafted in a number of ways but it is only now that the draft has been finally tabled and guess what?
 This one probably is the worst of the lot.

 Surrogacy Bill, 2016